denizgenc/my-public-notes/security/building_secure_reliable_systems/ch01_intersection_of_security_and_reliability.md

 When a system is reliable or secure, it is "invisible" - does not factor into the day-to-day operation of the system.

-Because of this, people can come to the conclusion that reliablity or security efforts are a waste of money.
+Because of this, people can come to the conclusion that reliability or security efforts are a waste of money.
 To prevent this, consistent communication about the reliability/security of systems with stakeholders is important - even if there is no incident.

 ### Assessment
 You can use assessments to figure out the costs of certain risks, to reason about whether mitigation is worth the cost (considering your error budget).
-Howeever, the probability of a certain threat may be different when considering reliability (no threat actor) compared to security.
+However, the probability of a certain threat may be different when considering reliability (no threat actor) compared to security.

 There's also adversarial testing (e.g. pentesting) to understand how a would respond to an attack